 Isolation is used to separate people infected with the virus (those who are sick with COVID-19 and those with no symptoms) from people who are not infected.

 - Someone in your household is lab confirmed or suspected/presumed to have COVID-19

 - You have been in “close contact” with someone who has been lab confirmed or suspected/presumed to have COVID-19* (See Potential Exposure to Coronavirus)

 - You have returned from international travel and have NOT been fully vaccinated

-- *If you have been fully vaccinated for COVID-19, quarantine is not required if all 3 of the following apply:
+- *If you have been fully vaccinated for COVID-19, quarantine is not required if the following apply:

 - You have remained asymptomatic since the current COVID-19 exposure

 When to Self-Isolate